 “Our research confirms that more and more organisations are getting educated about the technology and experimenting with real-life quantum technology applications,” says Pascal Brier, chief innovation officer at Capgemini.
 “In the past two years, we’ve seen leaders emerge in the financial industry and a lot of traction in automotive, in particular.”

-However, this view of the commercial viability of quantum computing doesn’t chime with that of eminent physicist Professor Sankar Das Sarma, director of the Condensed Matter Theory Center at the University of Maryland and a leading expert in quantum systems.
+However, this view of the business opportunities for quantum computing doesn’t chime with that of eminent physicist Professor Sankar Das Sarma, director of the Condensed Matter Theory Center at the University of Maryland and a leading expert in quantum systems.

 “I am as pro-quantum-computing as one can be: I’ve published more than 100 technical papers on the subject, and many of my PhD students and postdoctoral fellows are now well-known quantum computing practitioners all over the world,” Das Sarma wrote in an article for MIT Technology Review this week.
 “But I’m disturbed by some of the quantum computing hype I see these days, particularly when it comes to claims about how it will be commercialised.”

-For businesses considering investments into quantum systems, identifying viable use cases which make commercial sense will be key.
+For businesses considering investments, identifying business applications for quantum computing that make commercial sense will be key.

 Are businesses jumping on the quantum computing bandwagon?

 Quantum computers represent information in quantum form using qubits, rather than the bits which power a classical machine.
 So whereas they represent data as a one or a zero, quantum data can simultaneously be a one and a zero.
 This means a working quantum computer could process information much faster and more efficiently than a classical machine.

 This week saw the latest announcement of a financial services company exploring quantum’s potential, when HSBC revealed it is working with IBM to accelerate its quantum readiness.
 But while advances have been made in demonstrating quantum computing’s power, transferring this into a commercial setting is a different matter.